installation: footprint

 The large open space that remains is lovely, but what if we had a sense of that huge central building with its massive presence and we were able to imagine the bustling life and connections among Knoxville’s earlier generations?

 I delineate, with tarpaper and bricks, the footprint of this building.
-Texts gleaned from my research on its history is posted in key locations, for reflection on this place as a center of public, economic, and social life — and as a meditation on the impermanence of all things.
+Text gleaned from my research on its history is posted in key locations, for reflection on this place as a center of public, economic, and social life — and as a meditation on the impermanence of all things.

 The installation took about 10 hours and in itself became a performance of sorts.
 Children (who do what adults wish to do) ran and played along the “inside” and “outside” footprint boundaries, climbed on bricks, rearranging the taller towers, leaving white footprints of dust on the black tarpaper, and in demonstrating their delight, allowed adults to approach me too as I worked, with the question, “I’m sorry, you’ve probably been asked this a million times, but what are you doing?”